 Computer programmers are ideally suited to working in data analytics, as many of the tools required are common to both fields and the processes to be followed are not dissimilar to those used in software analysis and design.
 This module introduces the fundamentals of data analytics, starting with an overview of the typical analytics lifecycle, and then focusing on each of the stages in this lifecycle.
 Methods and techniques are covered theoretically for each of the various types of data analysis, namely statistical, diagnostic, and predictive, and then these are practically implemented using the Python programming language and various associated libraries.
-Prescriptive analysis is dealt with by considering real life datasets and showing how analytics can be used to provide visualizations of actual and predicted results due to changes in legislation, as well as for market requirements and other reasons.
-Notice of such changes will be published on our website.
+Prescriptive analysis is dealt with by considering real life datasets and showing how analytics can be used to provide visualizations of actual and predicted results.